 The CCCP is not a single, monolithic symbol.
 It is a linguistic curiosity and historical marker of the 20th century.

+Today, the four letters still carry weight.
 In some corners, they evoke nostalgia for perceived stability or national pride; in others, they recall the repression, shortages, and political control that defined much of Soviet life.

+The four letters appeared everywhere, on cosmonaut helmets, Olympic uniforms, and state propaganda.
 In Russian, it is written as Союз Советских Социалистических Республик, and shortened to СССР in Cyrillic.
+To citizens, CCCP was a symbol of identity; to outsiders, it represented both power and control.

 The USSR: Unseen